2025 Posts:

 First off, I have established the Demmery Software website, to facilitate the distribution of StationBase and other products.

-Second, I am turning my attention back to MetCommand-Home (MHC), our first product.
+Second, I am turning my attention back to MetCommand-Home (MCH), our first product.
 I'm going to tidy up how it stores forecast terms.

 Third, I am beginning to work on a database-and-indexing module, informed by my experience creating StationBase.
 No timelines at present.